Software Engineering | Agile Development Models

 - Due to lack of formal documents, it creates confusion and important decisions taken during different phases can be misinterpreted at any time by different team members.

-- Due to absence of proper documentation, when the project completes and the developers are assigned to another project, maintenance of the developed project can become a problem.
+- Due to the absence of proper documentation, when the project completes and the developers are assigned to another project, maintenance of the developed project can become a problem.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.